Peru at the FIFA World Cup: Finals

 As one of the 13 national sides that accepted the invitation to the inaugural World Cup, Peru was placed in Group 3 with Romania and hosts Uruguay.
 With a mere 300 spectators, Peru's match against Romania holds the record of lowest attendance in a World Cup game.
 Peru lost (1–3) in a violent game where, in the second half, a fight broke out and a Peruvian became the first player sent off in a World Cup.
 (Note: According to FIFA, the player was defender Plácido Galindo, but forward Souza Ferreira and other sources contend that it was midfielder Mario de las Casas.)
 A few days later, Peru and Uruguay played the inaugural match in the Estadio Centenario in Montevideo.
 The Peruvians were lauded by the spectators for their defense and the impressive ability of forward José María Lavalle.
 Peru lost (0-1) to the eventual champions, who defeated their subsequent opponents by scoring at least 4 goals per game.

 The Peruvian squad next qualified for the Mexico 1970 World Cup, where they were placed in Group 4 with West Germany, Bulgaria, and Morocco.
 Playing their first game two days after the 1970 Ancash earthquake, the team quickly conceded two goals to Bulgaria.
 However, as Brian Glanville stated, "the elusive dribbling of Cubillas, the powerful breaks from the back four of Héctor Chumpitaz, the running of [Hugo] Sotil and [Alberto] Gallardo, turned the tide."
 Peru eventually won 3–2.
-After defeating Morocco (3–0) and losing to West Germany (1–3), the team finished second in the group and advanced to the quarterfinals.
+After defeating Morocco (3–0) and losing to West Germany (1–3), the team finished second in the group and advanced to the quarter-finals.
 Facing Rivellino, Tostão, Jairzinho and Pelé, Peru was beaten by Brazil (2–4) in "a spectacular and effervescent game, a game in which both sides delighted in attack and scorned caution," and where both teams displayed "a feast of open play and goals."